vinterskogen/laravel-multidomain-app-example/readme.md

 The core idea is to build system to run and manage a swarm of web-sites, that have identical structure (e.g. use the same routes and pages templates), but displays a different content to the visitors.
 Sites should have a site admin panel to add and edit its content.
-Also, a master-admin panel show be present in order to add and delete sites (assumed that sites list is stored in database).
+Also, a master-admin panel show be presented in order to add and delete sites (assumed that sites list is stored in database).